 3. Apply the Pigment Powder

 There are two ways you can do this:

 Apply a top coat and cure with a 6-watt bulb for only 8-10 seconds.
 Pour powder over the semi-wet nails using a scooper, then cure them.
 After this, apply another top coat and cure.
 Need a UV lamp?
 You can get one from our store.

 For a rich, saturated look:

-Apply a gel top coat and don’t cure it.
+Apply a gel top coat and don't cure it.
 Instead, leave it completely wet.
-Then, use a scooper to pour powder over the wet nails and proceed to cure afterward.
+Then, use a scooper to pour powder over the wet nails and proceed to cure them afterward.
 If you want a second coat, apply the top coat again before sprinkling powder over the wet nails and cure it.
 Finally, add another layer of top coat and finish with curing.
 Your last layer needs to always be the top coat.

 Tips For Applying Dip Powder Nails

 Here are a few essential tips that will help you apply your Gellydrops Neon Pigment Powder set correctly: